amitakamat/CMPE-275-High-Performance-Computation-using-CUDA/README.md

 | 31          | 13          | 357.952     | 17.549        | 95.09  |
 | 40          | 15          | 625.305     | 30.531        | 95.117 |

+#### All the charts for above readings are available in the images folder

 ### Input Image:
 ![Original Input Image](/images/original.jpg "Original Image")